JP-STHS/Github-Programming-projects/README.md

 These are all my Python projects!

-I took a college course in python but I never saved the programs so this is what I could recover and programs I created after.
+I took a college course in python, but I never saved the programs, This is what I could recover and also includes programs I created after.